MegavexNetwork/scoreboard-library/README.md

 ## Building

-Clone the project, and just do `gradlew build`, you'll find the jars in `build/` of every module.
+Make sure you have Java 17, then just run `gradlew build`, you'll find the jars in `build/libs/` of every module.
 If you also want to publish the artifacts to your Maven local repository, you can do `gradlew publishToMavenLocal`.